zeixcom/ui-element/docs-src/pages/components.md

 - `asString()` observes the attribute `name` and assigns its value as a string to the `name` property
 - `el => ...` is an instruction how to get the fallback value in the DOM if there is no name attribute
-- Le Truc automatically reads "World" from the `<span>` element as the initial value
+- El Truco automatically reads "World" from the `<span>` element as the initial value
 - When `name` changes, any effects that depend on it automatically update

 #### Setup Function